For the latest COVID information Click Here.

 Bisphosphonates come as tablets, but can also be given by injection (see separate information sheet).

 It is important to follow the directions carefully to avoid side effects and to make sure the tablets work properly.
+Tablets should be taken swallowed whole with a glass of water and you should remain in an upright position ie, do not lie down immediately after swallowing the tablet.
 See Important things to remember at the bottom of this page, and ask your doctor about the instructions relevant to the medication you have been provided.

 Tablets come in different strengths.
 The dose will depend on the type of bisphosphonate being taken and the condition for which it is being used.